 The ActivatePrimaryl fBothStandalone flag will no longer be respected, as the lock mechanism makes sure that both servers of the HA pair do not be Active/Standalone at any point.
-The flag will be deprecated in the future releases.
+This flag has been deprecated from the Fiorano SOA 9.0.0 release onwards.